margaretmf/margaretmf.github.io/teaching.md

 * "To all birds anything overhead is a threat." (p.
 14, Frightful's Mountain)
 * "Frightful ahd been in the territory of two devoted parents who were defending their young against a falcon." (p.
 14, Frightful's Mountain)

+* "The one hemlock tree among millions came to mind, and she lifted her wings to fly." (p.
+26, Frightful's Mountain)

+* "Their broad, short wings were designed to speed them in and around trees and branches.
+Frightful was a bird of the open sky.
+She climbed high above them." (p.
+31, Frightful's Mountain)

+* "He soared along the cliff and landed with a crash on a ledge about a hundred feet away.
+Elegantly he folded hi wings to his body and stood tall.
+He watched the rainwater fall from the leaves of the forest below and a tree frog vibrate his throat with song." (p.
+38, Frightful's Mountain)

+* "Companionship with Sam had colored her concept of life.
+Young, old, bird, boy, girl, dog - companionship was comforting." (p.
+39, Frightful's Mountain)

+* Sitting among the lacy needles, the image of the one mountain among thousands, the one tree among millions, and Sam came to mind." (pp. 39-40, Frightful's Mountain)

+* "She napped in the noontime heat, opening her beak to paint and perspire.
+Upon awakening she played with a feather, then a stick.
+Feeling restless, she stretched her wings.
+The air picked her up, and Lady was flying, too.
+She flapped to the pine tree with the blue jays had nested, landed, and lost her balance.
+Thrashing her wings, she righted herself on a limb." (p.
+40, Frightful's Mountain)

+* "She was comfortable.
+A dove flew past her.
+She focused on it with keen interest.
+A robin sang.
+She stared at it, then settled dreamily on her limb." (p.
+43, Frightful's Mountain)

+* "He soared over the trees, tilted one wing, and found himself headed for the cliff.
+He pulled up on his tail, down on his wings, and was climbing.
+He came over the top of the cliff and steered to his oak tree." (p.
+45, Frightful's Mountain)
 ----------